 lowercase for this segment of WFAA operations lowercase for generic references to this segment of WAA operations, but use WFAA Travel when referring to the department alumnus, alumna, alumni, alumnae

 Use alumnus (alumni in the plural) when referring to a person who identifies as a man who has graduated from a school.
 Use alumna (alumnae in the plural) for similar references to a person who identifies as a woman.
 Use alumni when referring to groups that include both men and women.
-In most informal usages, alum is an acceptable alternative.
-These terms can also be used for people who attended a school, but did not graduate.
+In very informal usages, alum is an acceptable alternative.
+These terms can also be used for people who attended a school but did not graduate.

 American Players Theatre (APT)